vielhuber/jwtbutler/README.md

 - works in all js applications
 - renders a simple loginform if needed
 - the auth server remains untouched
-- has a helper functions for api calls that do all the heavy lifting (e.g. refreshing token, repeating calls) under the hood
+- has a fetch helper function for api calls that do all the heavy lifting (e.g. refreshing token, repeating calls) under the hood
 - provides a fallback for clients that have third party cookies disabled
 - includes a timeouts for broken connections